guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/12/README.md

 ---

-The function assumes that `file_name` has only one dot character followed by its extension.
+The function assumes that `file_name` contains only one dot character and that it is followed by its extension.

 ```
 void get_extension(const char *file_name, char *extension)